ARKlab/Artesian.SDK-Python/README.md

 ## Query written Versions or Products

-Using the ArtesianServiceConfig `cfg` we create an instance of the MarketDataService which is used to retrieve MarketData infos.
+Using MarketDataService is possible to query all the Versions and all the Products curves which has been written in a MarketData.

 ```Python
 from Artesian.MarketData import MarketDataService